Storing Mycotoxin-Affected Corn Grain

 Dry Affected Grain Quickly

-Drying corn (and other grains) helps prevent fungi from infecting or further degrading previously infected grain.
-Wet grain degrades quickly in a harvest truck or grain bin and mycotoxin levels can increase (Figure 2).
-This is especially true when temperatures are warm after harvest.
-However, if grain is stored at appropriately low moisture, evidence shows that mycotoxin levels will not increase.
+Drying corn (and other grains) helps prevent fungi from infecting or further degrading and producing mycotoxins in previously infected grain.
+Wet grain can deteriorate quickly in a harvest truck or grain bin, especially under warm post-harvest conditions, leading to increased mycotoxin levels (Figure 2).
+Proper storage at low moisture levels can significantly reduce the risk of mycotoxin development.

-High-temperature drying stops mold growth and mycotoxin production.
-However, it will not reduce mycotoxins already present in the grain.
-Using high temperatures to quickly dry grain is preferable to using low heat to slowly dry grain.
-Be wary of using low-temperature, in-bin dryers for moldy corn, and be sure to meet proper ventilation requirements for storing dry corn.
+High-temperature drying effectively stops fungal growth and mycotoxin production.
+However, it will not reduce existing mycotoxins levels already present in the grain.
+Quick drying at high temperatures is preferable to slow drying with low temperatures.
+Exercise caution when using low-temperature, in-bin dryers for moldy corn, and ensure proper airflow and ventilation when storing dry corn to maintain grain quality.

-If you plan to store corn into the hottest months of summer, dry grain to less than 13 percent moisture.
+For long-term storage, especially through the hottest summer months, dry grain to less than 13 percent moisture.
 At this moisture level, mycotoxin-producing fungi are typically unable to grow.

 Remove Damaged Grain

-Ear rot diseases often damage kernels, causing them to break and be lightweight at harvest.
-If the ear rot fungi in your corn are species that produce mycotoxins, the risk of mycotoxin contamination in your grain will be high (Figure 3).
-During the shelling process, machinery can damage healthy kernels.
-Additionally, impact forces can damage grain — such as when grain is dropped during postharvest handling through dryers, from elevator spouts, and so on (Figure 4).
+Ear rot diseases often damage kernels, causing them to break and weigh less at harvest.
+If the ear rot fungi present are mycotoxin-producing species, there is a high risk of mycotoxin contamination in the grain (Figure 3).
+Mechanical damage during the shelling process can damage healthy kernels.
+In addition, postharvest handling, such as dropping grain through dryers, elevator spouts or other equipment can damage grain (Figure 4).

-Broken kernels and fine material (called “fines”) will accumu-late in the center of the storage bin during filling unless the bin is equipped with a spreading device.
-This central core of fine material will hinder uniform air movement through the grain mass, which increases the risk that the grain will spoil.
-Withdraw grain from the bin after you fill it, or “core” the bin to remove most of the broken kernels and fine material that accumulate there.
+Broken kernels and fine material (called “fines”) can accumulate in the center of the storage bin during filling unless a spreading device is used.
+This central core of fines hinders uniform air movement through the grain mass, increasing the risk of grain spoilage.
+To mitigate this, withdraw some grain from the bin after it is filled, or “core” the bin to remove the bulk of the broken kernels and fine material that accumulate in the center.

-If there are mycotoxins in the harvested grain, the majority of the mycotoxins can be detected in the broken kernels and fine material.
-Although costly, cleaning the grain before you store or sell it can greatly reduce the level of mycotoxin contamination.
-Cleaning usually involves passing the grain over a series of screens to remove broken kernels and fine material.
-Gravity separators can also remove the lightweight infected kernels.
+If mycotoxins are present in the harvested grain, the majority of the mycotoxins can be detected in the broken kernels and fines.
+Although costly, cleaning the grain before selling may reduce the level of mycotoxin contamination.
+Cleaning usually involves passing the grain over a series of screens to remove broken kernels and fines.
+Gravity separators can also remove the lightweight, infected kernels.
 Although cleaning grain will reduce mycotoxin concentrations, the cleaned grain often still contains significant mycotoxin concentrations.

 Figure 3.
 These broken kernels are infected with Aspergillus flavus, the fungus that causes Aspergillus ear rot and produces aflatoxin.